earapanos/earapanos/README.md

 <h1 align="center"> Hello! 👋 I'm Eduardo, nice to meet you! </h1>

-<h3 align="center"> This is my repository for Geoprocessing, Analysis, and Data Science. </h3>
+<h3 align="center"> This is my repository of Data Analytics, and Data Science, and Geoprocessing. </h3>

 ## 🗨 About myself:
 * ⚒ I am a Geologist and have a Master's degree in Geography from UFSC.
 I was approved in both degrees with the highest grade.